You are here

 Regulators actively contribute to the continuous improvement of regulatory frameworks

-We will look for opportunities to improve our engagement with consumers and other stakeholders, including our international counterparts, in order to ensure confidence in the efficacy, safety and quality of therapeutic goods in Australia.
+We will continue to improve our engagement with consumers and other stakeholders to ensure confidence in the efficacy, performance and quality of therapeutic goods in Australia.
+This will include actively responding to feedback provided in our annual stakeholder survey.